 Each article must include an abstract (100 word maximum).
 Authors should also include a list of keywords by which to index the submission.
 To assist readers, please include both broadly based keywords and more targeted keywords.

 Content A literature review is strongly encouraged as it adds credence to the value of the teaching information shared.
 If the article presents a teaching idea, please include statistical or anecdotal support for students' success of use.
 Additionally, inclusion of experiences - both positive and negative - in the design, development, and implementation of the concept are valuable inclusions.

-Selection and Editing Consideration of submissions is normally complete within six to eight weeks.
+Selection and Editing Consideration of submissions is normally complete within eight to ten weeks.
 Decisions to accept or reject submissions are based on recommendations received through anonymous double-blind peer review.